solmuz/kaggleProjects/README.md

 ## Project: London Bike Sharing Analysis (credits: https://www.youtube.com/watch?v=nl9eZl1IOKI&t=511s)

 ### Overview
 This project analyzes bike-sharing data in London, focusing on factors such as weather, time, and seasonality that influence bike rental counts.
-The dataset includes information such as temperature, humidity, wind speed, weather conditions, and whether the day is a holiday or weekend.
+The dataset includes information such as temperature, humidity, wind speed, weather conditions, and whether the day is a holiday or weekend, you can see the tableau dashboard in tableau public here: https://public.tableau.com/app/profile/jose.daniel.munoz.martinez1278/viz/LondonBikeRides_17426299474670/Dashboard1?publish=yes.

 ### Dataset
 The dataset used in this project is `london_merged.csv`, which contains the following columns: